Top 7 Locations & Things to Do in Hong Kong

 Most visitors include a Star Ferry ride as part of their Hong Kong itinerary, both for practical reasons and since it is an excellent budget harbour tour, where you will find yourself in the middle of fascinating boat traffic crossing between the islands.

-The ferry company goes back to the 1920s, when the ferries became the common means of transport between Kowloon Peninsula and Hong Kong Island for ‘commuters’ and others having a need to travel between these Hong Kong locations.
+The ferry company goes back to the 1920s, when the ferries became the common means of transport between Kowloon Peninsula and Hong Kong Island for ‘commuters’ and others needing to travel between these Hong Kong locations.

-Today, the ferries running are all the third generation of Star Ferries, and somewhat more modernised than the original ferries a hundred years ago!
+Today, the ferries running are all the third generation of Star Ferries, more modernised than the original ferries a hundred years ago!

 At night, the harbour area is a true symphony of lights coming from all the high-rise buildings surrounding the waterfront on both sides.
 You can enjoy a stunning 360-degree panoramic view of central Hong Kong – probably one of the most impressive in the world.

-On the Kowloon side there is a spectacular night show, named after the lights of the city: A Symphony of Lights laser and light show, all accompanied by music.
+On the Kowloon side, a spectacular night show is named after Hong Kong’s lights: A Symphony of Lights laser and light show, all accompanied by music.

-The green jade comes in all shapes, shades and sizes, as jewellery, carvings, cute little statues and other souvenirs.
+The green jade comes in all shapes, shades and sizes, such as jewellery, carvings, cute little statues and other souvenirs.
 Some pieces are even to the white or orange side.
-It may be difficult to tell if it is really genuine jade, since a lot of synthetic and fake jade is also around.
+It may be difficult to tell if it is genuine jade since a lot of synthetic and fake jade is also around.

-Side by side with a diversity of other objects there are loads of enticing jade.
-The jade supply is related to the Chinese culture, where jade amulets are seen as a symbol of good luck, as well as good health.
-At the same time it represents the idea of purity and grace.
-The Jade Market is where the elder Chinese people come to make a really good buy, and one of the locations in Hong Kong, that you as a curious visitor absolutely must include in your itinerary.
+Side by side with a diversity of other objects, there are loads of enticing jade.
+The jade supply is related to the Chinese culture, where jade amulets are seen as a symbol of good luck and good health.
+At the same time, it represents the idea of purity and grace.
+The Jade Market is where the older Chinese people come to make a good buy, and one of the locations in Hong Kong that you, as a curious visitor, absolutely must include in your itinerary.

 The Jade Market is usually open from 10 a.m. to 4 p.m.
 In case you feel like visiting another market in this area, consider the local food market, the Yau Ma Tei market in Kansu Street, or the Temple Street Night Market, which is also a big draw with its gadgets, electronics, clothing, bags and other knick-knacks.

 Taking a look at the surroundings, Jordan is a traditional working-class neighbourhood packed with affordable, homogenous-looking high-rise blocks.
-The identical, traditional units of the residential buildings still prevail as the typical accommodation in this old Hong Kong district.
+The traditional, identical units of the residential buildings still prevail as the typical accommodation in this old Hong Kong district.

 The base of the 34-metre (112 ft) tall statue is a model of the Altar of Heaven / Earthly Mount of Tian Tan, the Temple of Heaven in Beijing, hence its name.
-It is one of the five large Buddha statues in China, and is set on a lotus on top of a three-platform altar.
-The three levels are the halls of the Universe, of Benevolent Merit and of Remembrance.
+It is one of five tall Buddha statues in China, set on a lotus on top of a three-platform altar.
+The three levels are the halls of the Universe, Benevolent Merit, and Remembrance.

-Surrounded by six smaller bronze statues, representing virtues such as generosity, morality, patience, zeal, meditation, and wisdom, it symbolises important aspects of life.
+Surrounded by six smaller bronze statues representing virtues such as generosity, morality, patience, zeal, meditation, and wisdom, it symbolises significant aspects of life.

-Since its construction The Big Buddha with the raised hand has been one of the most important locations of Buddhism in Hong Kong.
+Since its construction, The Big Buddha with the raised hand has been one of the most significant locations of Buddhism in Hong Kong.
 Moreover, it is today a popular visitor spot!

 The adjoining monastery and the Big Buddha are both locations that can be visited during day hours.
 The Buddha can be viewed from outside free of charge, whereas a fee is charged if you want to enter to see the relic of Gautama Buddha, as well as the carved bell depicting images of Buddhas.

-The Big Buddha can be reached by ferry from the Central piers in Hong Kong, via the MTR, or by the Ngong Ping 360 Cable car which provides magnificent views of the surrounding seascape and landscape on Lantau Island.
+The Big Buddha can be reached by ferry from the Central Piers in Hong Kong, via the MTR or by the Ngong Ping 360 Cable car, providing magnificent views of the surrounding seascape and landscape on Lantau Island.

 In particular, students worship the God of Literature and come here to pray for good exam results.
-This goes all back to the Ming and Qing Dynasties, where students and scholars at the time came here in order to rank well in their exams.
+That goes all back to the Ming and Qing Dynasties when students and scholars at the time came here to rank well in their exams.

-In general the Man Mo Temple is open during day hours.
+In general, the Man Mo Temple is open during the day hours.

 To explore a unique and traditional fishing stilt-house village, Tai O is an excellent option for a day trip.
-It can easily be combined with visiting the Big Buddha, also on Lantau Island.
-Continuing by bus from Ngong Ping, you will reach the picturesque spot, also known as the “Venice of Hong Kong” or “Venice of the Orient”.
+Visiting Tai O can easily be combined with visiting the Big Buddha on Lantau Island.
+Continuing by bus from Ngong Ping, you will reach the picturesque place known as the “Venice of Hong Kong” or “Venice of the Orient”.

-Once shrouded in mystery and dubious legends about a smuggler’s place, due to is strategic location, later confirmed the scene of illegal activity in and out of Mainland China, Tai O has over the years gained historic importance.
+Once, Tai O was shrouded in mystery and dubious legends about a smuggler’s place due to its strategic location.
+Tai O gained later importance as the scene of illegal activity in and out of Mainland China.

-Starting out back in time with the Ming Dynasty‘s fishing traditions, it gradually grew into a thriving fishing hamlet.
+Starting back in time with the Ming Dynasty‘s fishing traditions, it gradually grew into a thriving fishing hamlet.
 So it has been ever since.
-During the last centuries Tai O has been known as the scenic fishing community with hundreds of fishing boats and other vessels providing the local population with fish and seafood caught in the shallow water in the small channels.
+During the last centuries, Tai O has become known as a scenic fishing community with hundreds of fishing boats and other vessels providing the local population with fish and seafood caught in the shallow water in the small channels.

 Tai O has also been rich in salt production.
 In particular, the salt industry prospered in the 1930s – 1950s.
-Therefore, it doesn’t come as a surprise that a speciality here is both dried and salted fish.
-Actually, the village is famous for its characteristic fish and seafood products, which beyond the salted and dried fish include shrimp paste, giant fish balls and other seafood-related specialities.
+Therefore, it is no surprise that specialities here are dried and salted fish.
+The village is famous for its characteristic fish and seafood products, which, in addition to the salted and dried fish, include shrimp paste, giant fish balls and other seafood-related specialities.

-In recent years the stilt houses have been exposed to both fires and flooding, and the constructions now appear a bit dilapidated.
-Some of the original wooden pillars have today been replaced by steel.
+In recent years, the stilt houses have been exposed to both fires and flooding, and the constructions now appear slightly dilapidated.
+Today, some of the original wooden pillars have been replaced by steel.

-Visiting Tai O is an outstanding experience of an ancient Hong Kong culture.
-Try the local seafood, take a boat ride to explore the channels and the old Chinese stilt structures – and with a bit of luck – maybe spot a pink dolphin or two!
+Visiting Tai O is an outstanding experience of ancient Hong Kong culture.
+Try the local seafood, take a boat trip to explore the channels and the ancient Chinese stilt structures, and with a little luck, you might even spot a pink dolphin or two!

 Read next: Do You Master the Art of Travelling Light